 4. Make it fun!

 There is really no value in trying to force children to learn to swim at a young age.
-I know that swimming lessons for babies are really popular nowadays and I’ve seen all the photos of them swimming underwater.
+I know swimming lessons for babies are really popular nowadays and I’ve seen all the photos of them swimming underwater.
 But I’ve also heard horror stories about children developing phobias from being forced under.
 I would personally prefer to get children in the pool on their own terms and let them play.
+Water confidence games are just as valuable to little ones as swimming.

 Toys that float on top of the water are brilliant for getting children to reach towards things.
 When they’re wearing a buoyancy aid, this is perfect for encouraging them to let go of their carer or the side.
 As they get a bit more confident, reaching out for the toys is the first step towards using swimming strokes.

 We love these Funky Floaties by SwimFin.
 They come in bags of four in a handy net bag, and are perfect for Libby to throw, chase and hold, making swimming great fun.
 She also plays with them in the bath, so bringing them to the swimming pool gives her something familiar to play with that she knows is safe and fun.
 They are lovely and soft, made from neoprene just like a wetsuit.
-They are brightly coloured and each one is a real little character.
+These brightly coloured toys are all real little characters.
 They are weighted so that they bob about upright in the pool, just like a little person treading water.

 I don’t personally like arm bands.
 I think they keep children a bit too buoyant and restrict them from using their arms.
 Early swimming is all about getting used to the water – but it is also a great time to start feeling what it’s like to use your arms and legs to move you along.
 Some people like to use a swimming costume with built in floats, or a float pack that goes on the back.